EFSD and Sanofi European Pilot Research Grants for Innovative Measurement of Diabetes Outcomes

 Reporting Requirements and Approval of Funding

 All investigators funded by this Programme are required to submit a scientific report at the end of the project period.
-For those projects where funding is distributed over a period of more than one year, interim progress reports will also be required.
+For those projects where funding is distributed in instalments, interim progress reports will also be required.
 Such reports will be subject to assessment prior to the release of any further funds.

 Investigators must provide EFSD with copies of papers accepted for publication, and must acknowledge the support of the Programme in all written material by use of the phrase: "supported by an EFSD/Sanofi research grant".